mahird3/DeepDenoise/README.md

 # Image Denoising Comparison: Total Variation vs. DnCNN

+## Purpose

-This project compares two approaches to image denoising: the **Total Variation (TV) method** (using the Barzilai-Borwein gradient descent) and the **Deep Convolutional Neural Network (DnCNN)** method, as proposed in ["Beyond a Gaussian Denoiser: Residual Learning of Deep CNN for Image Denoising" by Kai Zhang et al.](https://arxiv.org/abs/1608.03981).
+The inspiration for this project came from coursework where we applied Total Variation denoising and learned about the Barzilai-Borwein (BB) optimization method, a Hessian-free approach that approximates Newton’s method using step sizes from finite gradient differences.
+This project builds on that foundation by implementing TV denoising with BB optimization and comparing it to the DnCNN model, a deep learning approach from the paper ["Beyond a Gaussian Denoiser: Residual Learning of Deep CNN for Image Denoising" by Kai Zhang et al.](https://arxiv.org/abs/1608.03981).
+The goal is to see how well deep learning methods can handle denoising in comparison to classical techniques.

 ## Methods Overview